alonzolopez/alonzolopez.github.io/_portfolio/ironsight.md

 </figure>

 Through this project, I've:
-- Implemented soft real-time control of the Kinova Gen3 7DOF manipulator using its C++ API and the ROS Control library.
+- Implemented soft real-time command and control of the Kinova Gen3 7DOF manipulator using its C++ API and the ROS Control library.
-- Performed the closed-form inverse & forward kinematic analysis as well as the dynamic analysis of both the Kinova Gen3 7DOF and the KUKA LBR iiwa 7DOF.
+- Integrated soft real-time command and control of the KUKA 7DOF manipulator using the LASA Lab's [iiwa_ros repo](https://github.com/epfl-lasa/iiwa_ros).
-- Made the closed-form kinematic and dynamic algorithms available as Python functions for use in online manipulator trajectory generation & command via the ROS Control Action interface.
+- For both the Kinova Gen3 7DOF and the KUKA LBR iiwa 7DOF, implemented the analytical inverse kinematic (IK), forward kinematic (FK), dynamic analyses as Python 3 libraries.
-- Designed (in SolidWorks) and fabricated (3D printed) CuseSat emulation hardware consisting of a frame on which the following are mounted: an NVIDIA Jetson Xavier NX, visible light camera, IR camera, depth sensor, and fiducial markers.
+- Designed (in SolidWorks) and fabricated CuseSat emulation hardware consisting of a frame on which the following are mounted: an NVIDIA Jetson Xavier NX, visible light camera, IR camera, depth sensor, and fiducial markers.
+The frame was plastic in V1 and aluminum in V2.
 - Constructed a simulation environment in ROS+Gazebo for the safe testing of technologies before lab operations.
 - Programed manipulator trajectories based on sensor input.
-- Experimented with pose estimation – sensor data processing for visible light and IR cameras using ML-based and traditional computer vision to estimate the position and orientation of objects in the camera's FOV.
+- Experimented with fiducial-based pose estimation implementations – sensor data processing for visible light and IR cameras using computer vision to estimate the position and orientation of objects in the camera's FOV.

 <figure>
   <img src="/assets/images/portfolio/ironsight/ironsight_cube_closeup.JPG">